needMoreCoffeeNow/RightMindMath/topics_md/en_us/level_multiplication.md

 <p>Multiplication will likely be a BIG CONFIDENCE booster.
 RMM is really great the way it presents multiplication.
 Also the two videos below are both truly excellent explaining multiplication.
 So expect quick advancement.</p>

-<p>There is a lot of single-digit patterns to learn.
+<p>There are a lot of single-digit patterns to learn.
 The equations span 1-9 as the primary digit, and 0-20 as the second digit.
-Remember from the arithmetic overview video, though, that 3x9=9x3, so half the problems will be repeats.
+Remember from the arithmetic overview video that 3x9=9x3, so half the problems will be repeats.
 Your child should progress quickly.</p>

 <p>Also if you child has a good grasp of <u>"...any number x 1 = that number"</u> you likely can skip the ones.</p>